If We Shoot Horses, Will Covid-19 Go Away?

 Riding stables are so desperate they have cut feed and are at the point of having their horses put down.
 Premier Ford of Ontario generously allowed them to open but only if social distancing is in place and there is no access to public areas such as washrooms.
 (G&M 15 May) We can assume many horses will be the first casualties of lockdown or “social distancing” and masks, the final blow to many businesses who are unable to open even if permitted.
 No one wants to enter other stores where masked employees make sure you follow the right paths.

 I recently received a letter from an Ontario resort.
 “We are open!”
-I was excited until I saw the small print.
+Small print:.
 They are unable to open their swimming pools or their dining room until this so called “emergency” period is over.
 A local hotel with a pool is completely closed.
 Three quarters of commercial establishments in my area, including small stores, fitness centres, a private club, library, restaurants are still closed.
 Local shops in affluent areas are facing a 70% drop in sales.
 Chapters Indigo says “there’s no one at the mall”.
-With no public washrooms or access to restaurant washrooms, many of us cannot go anywhere.
+With no public washrooms or access to restaurant washrooms, many stay home.

 Update: Another Month of Bankruptcy and Despair

 Air Canada is laying off half its staff, 20,000 people.
+Westjet has cut 3,300 jobs permanently.
 Cirque du Soleil & J.C.
-Penney & Reitman’s have declared bankruptcy.
-Theaters are next, along with resorts like the above.
+Penney & Reitman’s, Brooks Bros., J. Crew, Neiman Marcus, Hertz have all declared bankruptcy.
+Resorts are next.

 In a fever of dementia praecox our Toronto dictators ruled for face masks in all indoor public spaces, guaranteeing the bankruptcy of all theaters, galleries, museums and many, many shops.